 If you wear many hats then that’s great, but you’ll need to hang up a few of them when applying for sector-specific roles.
 It is important to understand what to include in a cover letter and what to miss out.

 Ensure that you tailor your cover letter by emphasizing the skills and experience that are relevant to the vacancy.
 For example, if you’re applying for a position in retail, then you should definitely include the time that you worked part-time at HMV.
 However, if you’re going for an editorial role, ensure that you pay special attention to the times you’ve gotten to flex your literary muscles.

 Remember it is important to highlight relevant past achievements and tailor your cover letter to the vacancy.

 3. Make your cover letter unique

 This is in line with tailoring your cover letter, but takes it one step further.

-Don’t use generic lines like, “My name is ____, and I am applying for the position as ____”.
-All this serves to do is bore the person looking over your application, and you’ll most likely be passed over for a more original and exciting candidate.
+Using generic lines like, “My name is ____, and I am applying for the position as ____” is best avoided when it comes to writing the perfect cover letter.
+Employers and recruiters are likely to get bored looking over your application and you’re more likely to be dismissed for a more original candidate.

-So show them that you’ve put in the time and effort – they’ll appreciate it.
+Adding some personality to your cover letter shows that you’ve but some time and thought into it, which will go a long way.
 Be assertive, feature not only information about yourself, but information about the role and company.
-For example what the company does, what you like about the role, where you saw the job advertised and when you’re able to start.
+For example, what the company does, what you like about the role, where you saw the job advertised and when you’re able to start.